aurrelhebert/prometheus-scala/README.md

 In term of code, we retrieve `MetricController` used to declare the Prometheus registry.
 In the `UserRegistry` and `UserRoutes` classes, we declare and increment two prometheus counters : `my_awesome_counter_user` and `my_awesome_counter_route`.

 The `QuickstartApp` intergrates the use of the Prometheus registry, and the collect of native AKKA metrics (as we start the application HTTP server with the method `newMeteredServerAt` and the `MetricController` registry as parameter).

+## Build an Actor to handle Custom Prometheus Metrics

+The code of the class `MetricsActor` is an exemple of how an actor can be coded to handle some Prometheus Metrics.
+This can useful as it enables to use typed Metrics enforcing the labels usage for some Metrics.
+In the `UserRegistry`, you simply to send a message to this actor with action to perfome on the given Metrics.
+At the moment, the metrics declared in this actor are not collected before they received their first message.

 ## License